lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Proficiency: You have learned combat techniques for dealing with spellcasters, your attacks impose disadvantage on saving throws for maintaining concentration on your target for 1 round.

 ### Heavy Striking
-- Proficiency: While wielding a melee weapon, you can choose to fully commit to each blow, sacrificing precision for sheer force.
+- Proficiency: While wielding a two-handed melee weapon, you can choose to fully commit to each blow, sacrificing precision for sheer force.
 You can enable this feature to receive a penalty of -2 to hit on your attacks, but deal an additional 4 damage on hit.
 - Expertise: You can choose to receive a -5 penalty and +10 damage on hit instead.

 ### Shield